Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

 In this paragraph, I list the procedures how to apply GitHub Actions to your Django project.

+> You can see full example project in [here](https://github.com/Cuda-Chen/django-mysql-github-actions-demo).

-### Create Django project
+### 1. Create Django project
-Frist, create your Django project, or `example`, by typing:
+Frist, create your Django project, namely `example`, by typing:
 ```
 $ django-admin startproject example
 ```

-Then add MySQL settings into `DATABASES` in `example/settings.py`:
+Then add MySQL settings into `DATABASES` variable in `example/settings.py`:
 ```python
 DATABASES = {
     'default': {